lathonez/lathonez.github.io/_posts/2016-03-13-ionic-2-e2e-testing.markdown

 `cp clicker/app/app.e2e.ts myApp/app/app.e2e.ts`

-Modify the test cases in [app.e2e.ts][app.e2e.ts] to suit your application, or use the simple example below:
+Modify the test cases in [app.e2e.ts][app.e2e.ts] to suit your application, or use the simple example below (works with the ionic starter app):

 ```javascript
 describe('MyApp', () => {